 Booking tickets for Coaches in Italy with Omio is simple and hassle-free.
 Once you've entered your desired locations of arrival and departure and the dates you wish to travel on, you'll be redirected to a page with all the information you'll need to plan your trip successfully.
 You'll also be granted the opportunity to add other information, such as the specific currency you wish to pay in or any discount cards you may have, and sort your travel options by personal preference.
 Once you've successfully booked your trip, you can access your tickets directly on your mobile phone.

 If you're planning to travel to Italy by bus, there are a few bus companies you may want to get acquainted with before booking your tickets.
 One of the national companies is Cilento Bus, which has routes going from Caserta to Marina di Camerota, and Naples to Marina di Camerota, with stops in Salerno and Pompei.
 The other national company is Marozzi, which has buses that connect cities in Apulia and Basilicata to cities to the north, such as Rome, Padua, Milan, and Bologna.
+Two other bus companies operating in Italy are Terravision and Miccolis.

 The main bus companies with international routes, as well as domestic ones, are FlixBus, Marino Bus, and Baltour.
 FlixBus currently connects with over 120 destinations around Italy, as well as major cities in Austria, France, Germany, and the Czech Republic.
 Marino Bus offers 200 connections within Italy and Europe, with international routes to France, Germany, Switzerland, and the Benelux area.
 Lastly, Baltour offers buses to 130 cities in Italy.
 Internationally, it partners with Eurolines to reach 23 other European countries and Morocco.